GESIS-Methods-Hub/minimal-example-md/index.md

 ---
-title: "Minimal Example of Tutorial in Markdown
+title: "Minimal Example of Tutorial in Markdown"
 author: Raniere Silva
 ---